 What use is a backpack if it can't store everything that you need to carry?
 In our view, not much.
 We determined that two factors were most important when comparing storage: 1) How much can it hold?
 2) How well does it stay organized?
 A few of the bags we tested, like the Patagonia Black Hole 25 and Burton Tinder were a top-loading style, similar to a classic rucksack, and while they could carry enough for us to be happy, they included very few features to help to stay organized.

 For those who are interested in the exact breakdown of volume for each bag, check out the specs table at the top of the review where we have each pack's volume listed.
-The packs range from 21 liters on the small end to 31 liters on the large end.
-Our Editors' Choice Winner, the Osprey Flapjack, turned out to be the smallest volume pack coming in at 21 litters but its great ingenuity of design allowed us to properly pack and store all we needed for everyday use.
-So in this case size really doesn't matter.
+The bags range from 21 liters on the small end to 31 liters on the large end.
+Our Editors' Choice Winner, the Osprey Flapjack, turned out to be the smallest volume pack coming in at 21 litters but its great ingenuity of design allowed us to pack and store all we needed for everyday use properly.
+So in this case size doesn't matter.
 In the specs table, we have also broken down the division of compartments that each pack has — large pockets, small pockets, external side pockets, and zippered pockets.
-A compartment refers to the number of separate large (text book or bigger sized) storage spaces the pack has.
+A compartment refers to the number of separate large (textbook or bigger sized) storage spaces the pack has.

-Large pockets are big enough to fit many small items, or a few medium sized things, while small pockets are for things like keys, pens, or a wallet, and help with specific organization.
+Large pockets are big enough to fit many small items, or a few medium-sized things, while small pockets are for things like keys, pens, or a wallet, and help with specific organization.
 In the case of small and large pockets, some of these are found on the inside of the bag, while some are accessible from the outside.
-External side pockets refers to un-zippered pockets on the outside of the bag, designed to hold water bottles or extra clothing.
+External side pockets refer to un-zippered pockets on the outside of the bag, designed to hold water bottles or extra clothing.

 Ease of Use

-While all of the backpacks listed here are designed to carry laptops, we wanted to also compare how well they carried everything else and how well they handled everyday use of other items besides laptops.
+While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they held everything else and how well they handled everyday use of other items besides laptops.
 We specifically addressed different contexts or activities and measured how easy it was to perform these tasks.
 Was the bag big enough to carry water?
-Does it come with its own hydration reservoir?
+Does it come with a hydration reservoir?
 Can it carry a jacket, climbing shoes, and harness for a session at the gym, or even a full change of clothes?
 How about picking up groceries for dinner on your way home from work?

 In one of our previous laptop backpack reviews (published in 2011), we rated each of the packs for their "Professional Look."
 But the reality is that none of these packs look professional at all in the suit-and-tie sense, and are not designed to be.
 We used the same guidelines for style as in last year's review.
 Let's face it, it's tough to make a backpack look super professional.
 So we have substituted the words "professional look," with one word: Style.